ltdev22/boilerplate-environment/README.md

 Run `cp webapp.env.example webapp.env` to create a new _.env_ file and setup the variables.

+### Creating a fresh application
-To run create a php project, like a fresh laravel installation run `docker run --rm --interactive --tty --volume $PWD:/app composer create-project laravel/laravel working-directory`
+To create a php project, like a fresh laravel, run `docker run --rm --interactive --tty --volume $PWD:/app composer create-project laravel/laravel working-directory`
 This will create a fresh laravel app inside the _working-directory_ directory.

+### Configuring the app
+To set up a local host, like  `http://boilerplate.local`, need to edit the _/etc/hosts/_ and add `127.0.0.1 http://boilerplate.local`.
+Then server config file set the server name to the host.
+To enable https locally with mkcert, run through the terminal `mkcert boilerplate` inside _docker/ssl_ folder.
+This will create the to pem files.

+### Running commands through the terminal
 To run any composer commands you can use the _composer_ service by running `docker compose run --rm composer <command>`

 To run any artisan commands you can use the _artisan_ service by running `docker compose run --rm artisan <command>`